passalis/passalis.github.io/_pages/publications.md

 ---

 <p align="justify">
 I have published more than 100 papers in international conferences (CVPR, ICCV, ECCV, ICPR, ISCAS, ...) and international journals (TNNLS, TKDE, PR, ...).
-You can find a list of my publications, along with links to paper/publisher site and code (when available) below.
+You can find a list of my publications, along with links to the paper/publisher site and code (when available) below.
+If you find any broken link or missing paper, please let me know and I will be happy to share our work with you.
 </p>

 ## Journals